piklz/hellopi/README.md

 # hellopi
-my helloworld docker image using tiny alpine base to test my docker setup is working on a rapsberry pi
+my helloworld docker image using tiny alpine base to test my docker setup is working on a raspberry pi